 Sri Chinmoy Peace Delta

-The Severn-Wye Bridge dedicated as Sri Chinmoy Peace Bridge 15 Nov, 1991.
+The Severn-Wye Bridge, dedicated as a Sri Chinmoy Peace Bridge, 15 Nov, 1991

 Sri Chinmoy Peace Falls

 Summit of Mt.
 Fuji (27 Jan 97), Japan

 Ghenge Liru, 6581m (21 Dec 94), in the Himalayas of Nepal

 the Matterhorn (25 Jul 92), Switzerland

 The Great Barrier Marine Park (16 Jul 93), one of Seven Natural Wonders of the World

 Lake Baikal (10 Jul 94), the world's deepest freshwater lake